 You can file a protest electronically for any event that is using the RRS.org jury management system.
-But even if the protest committee/jury is not using RRS.org to manage the jury, you can still fill out a protest form on RRS.org and email it to them.
 Note that you do not need to be signed in to RRS.org to create a protest.
 However, if you sign in, your protest will be avialable on your protest page.

 You'll find active events listed on the home page under File a Protest.
 You can also click on the Protest Form on the Home Page...

 Or you can click on File a Protest on the Protest Decisions page (or any other public page) of your event.

 When you start a new Protest, you'll see this form.